 1. Which is a common characteristic of Beckwith-Wiedemann syndrome?

-The most common characteristics of BWS are macroglossia, stork bite, macrosomia, and earlobe or outer ear indentations (5).
+The most common characteristics of BWS are macroglossia, stork bite, macrosomia, and ear creases or outer ear indentations (5).

 2. Does Beckwith-Wiedemann syndrome cause mental retardation?

 3. Can genetic testing or counseling help families understand the risk of Beckwith-Wiedemann syndrome in future pregnancies?

 Yes.
 Genetic counseling may help families understand the nature of the condition, including its causes, treatments, and other implications.
 It can also help parents learn the syndrome’s potential risks and the chances of its inheritance in future pregnancies (9).

 4. Can Beckwith-Wiedemann syndrome be prevented in babies?

 Beckwith-Wiedemann Syndrome in babies cannot be prevented, but an early diagnosis can be beneficial in developing effective treatment plans.
 In addition, genetic counseling can also assist parents in making informed decisions in subsequent pregnancies (8).